xorcery/Imuless/README.md

  - Use a property editor to expose override Less variables.
  - On publish of the node with the Imuless property editor, the NodeJs lessc process runs.
  - Supports multisite setups.
+ - Not for the faint of heart, this repo is for persons who are medium to advanced developers.

 ### Install